open-keychain/open-keychain/OpenKeychain/src/main/res/raw/help_changelog.md

 [//]: # (NOTE: Please put every sentence in its own line, Transifex puts every line in its own translation field!)

+## 3.3

+  * New decryption screen
+  * Decryption of multiple files at once
+  * Better handling of YubiKey errors

 ## 3.2

   * First version with full YubiKey support available from the user interface: Edit keys, bind YubiKey to keys,...